neysofu/en2tex/README.md

 To get a full overview of all available options, run `en2tex --help`

 ```
-$ en2tex --help
-Translated English into LaTeX formulas, using OPENAI APIs
+A CLI utility to generate LaTeX mathematical expressions, powered by OpenAI APIs

 Usage: en2tex [OPTIONS] [PROMPT]...

 Arguments:
   [PROMPT]...
-English description of the desired LaTeX output
+Description of the desired LaTeX output.
+You can use English words, abbreviations, or any notation resembling LaTeX commands and AsciiMath

 Options:
   -m, --model <MODEL>  Which OpenAI model to use [default: text-davinci-003]